rodrigomaruyama/data_science/dataAnalysisR/project/rpm_r_project_dsnd.md

 ![Corrplot](pictures/corrplot_outliers.png)

 Looking at the "ggpairs" and "corrplot" plots result it is easy to have a good idea about the correlations between the features.
-In the table below there is a list with a few pairs with the positive, negative and zero correlation.
+In the table below there is a list with a few pairs with a positive, negative and zero correlation.
 The positive correlation have 4 rows but we will discharge the number 2 because those features have similar properties.

+## Positive, Negative and Zero Correlation Table

 |    | Positive correlation                       | correlation | correlation outliers |
 |----|--------------------------------------------|-------------|----------------------|